 For example:

 Yes.
 All new recruits and students who have a positive TST or IGRA need to be referred for a chest x-ray and clinical review at a TB Service/chest clinic.
-This review is required to assess an individual’s risk of progressing from TB infection to disease, to provide education on disease progression, and consider TB preventative therapy.
+This review is required to assess an individual’s risk of progressing from TB infection to disease, to provide education on disease progression, and consider TB preventative therapy if not previously treated since last known TB exposures.

 To facilitate commencement of employment for a new worker, TB temporary compliance can be granted once a chest X-ray has been undertaken and excludes active TB disease, and the worker has an appointment at a NSW TB service/chest clinic for TB clinical review.